-computer network - Security Threats
+computer network - Security Threats in today's networking

 Recognizing Security Threats

 In the following topics we are going to see some of this types of attacks

 A denial of service (DoS) attack does exactly what it sounds like it would do -it prevents users from accessing the network and/or its resources.
 Today, DoS attacks are commonly launched against a major company’s intranet and especially its websites.

 DoS attack is very easy to deploy, any person any use this attack to shut down any company network for this attack you don’t need high technical or hacking knowledge.

 Ping is primarily used to see whether a computer is responding to IP requests.
 Usually, when you ping a remote host, what you’re really doing is sending four normal-sized Internet Control Message Protocol (ICMP) packets to the remote host to see if it’s available.
 But during a Ping of Death attack, a humongous ICMP packet is sent to the remote host victim, totally flooding the victim’s buffer and causing the system to reboot or helplessly hang there, drowning.
 It’s good to know that patches are available for most operating systems to prevent a Ping of Death attack from working.